vitalyp/parallax/README.md

-# IMG RESOURCES BUFFERING AND ANIMATION EXAMPLE __and__  PARALLAX EFFECT DEMONSTRATION
+## Image bufferring implementation for "smooth animation"
+## Parallax effect demonstration (in progress)

 * parallax in progress yet..
+* images buffering is implemented by loading of each picture to invisible canvas objects, that dynamically allocated
-* minimum gems required - any ruby/rails configuration should be appropriate..
+* project uses minimal gems (3 gems) - any ruby/rails configuration should be appropriated.. just in case, I use Rails 4.2.5 with ruby 2.3.0 now.

 == Using